|Questions regarding this chapter should be directed to the following:|

 It is crucial that all State employees understand their responsibilities with regard to the software programs that they access and use in their daily work environment.
 To accomplish this, information must be disseminated that addresses: types of software licenses; code of software ethics; copyright laws; agency software policy; and annual software audits.

-However, the State must also ensure that it protects its own interests when contracting with vendors to develop custom software.
-While a proposal is being examined, the State's right to the copyright or waiver of rights, with respect to future commercial applications in the public or private sector should be documented.
+The State must also ensure that it protects its own interests when contracting with vendors to develop custom software.
+While a vendor contract is being examined, the State's right to the copyright or waiver of rights, with respect to future commercial applications in the public or private sector should be documented.

 A computer virus may manifest itself as a self-replicating segment of computer code designed to spread to other computers by sharing "infected" software.
 Viruses may be "benign" or "malignant."
 Benign viruses replicate, but do no malicious damage.
 For example, they may beep or display messages on the screen, but they do no intentional damage.
 Malignant viruses attempt to damage computer resources such as erasing a hard drive.